department-of-veterans-affairs/vets-design-system-documentation/src/_documentation/for-developers.md

 ### Sass functions, variables, and interactive components

 If you would like to use the Sass functions, such as for [spacing](../design/spacing-units.html#using-the-spacing-tokens), and variables in your project, you can either move the necessary files with gulp, or import the files from your project scss.
-This depends greatly only your project structure.
+This depends greatly on your project structure.
 This documentation site imports Formation’s Sass files in its [application.scss](https://github.com/department-of-veterans-affairs/vets-design-system-documentation/blob/master/src/assets/stylesheets/application.scss#L5).

 ## CSS